DarkRinzler/Python-HackerRank/Built-Ins/README.md

-## Math Module - HackerRank
+## Built-Ins Module - HackerRank
-The repository contains Python 3 solutions for challenges in the Math module on HackerRank.
+The repository contains Python 3 solutions for challenges in the Built-Ins module on HackerRank.

 |            Challenge                      |                                 Task Information                                                                    |    Difficulty  |  Score  |        Solutions                               |
 |:-----------------------------------------:|:-------------------------------------------------------------------------------------------------------------------:|:--------------:|:-------:|:----------------------------------------------:|